Dean Rusk: Selection

 On December 12, 1960, Democratic President-elect John F. Kennedy nominated Rusk to be Secretary of State.
 Rusk was not Kennedy's first choice; his first choice, J. William Fulbright, proved too controversial.
 David Halberstam also described Rusk as "everybody's number two".
 Rusk had recently written an article titled "The President" in Foreign Affairs calling for the president to direct foreign policy with the secretary of state as a mere adviser, which had Kennedy's interest after it was pointed out to him.
 After deciding that Fulbright's support for segregation disqualified him, Kennedy summoned Rusk for a meeting, where he himself endorsed Fulbright as the man best qualified to be Secretary of State.
 Rusk himself was not particularly interested in running the State Department as the annual pay for secretary of state was $25,000 while his job as director of the Rockefeller Foundation paid $60,000 per year.
 Rusk only agreed to take the position out of a sense of patriotism after Kennedy insisted that he take the job.

 Kennedy biographer Robert Dallek explained Rusk's choice thus:

 Kennedy tended to address Rusk as "Mr. Rusk" instead of Dean.

 Rusk took charge of a department he knew well when it was half the size.
 It now employed 23,000 people including 6,000 Foreign Service officers and had diplomatic relations with 98 countries.
 He had faith in the use of military action to combat communism.
 Despite private misgivings about the Bay of Pigs invasion, he remained noncommittal during the executive council meetings leading up to the attack and never opposed it outright.
 Early in his tenure, he had strong doubts about US intervention in Vietnam, but later his vigorous public defense of US actions in the Vietnam War made him a frequent target of anti-war protests.
 Just as had under the Truman administration, Rusk tended to favor hawkish line towards Vietnam and frequently allied himself in debates in the Cabinet and on the National Security Council with equally hawkish Defense Secretary Robert McNamara.

 Vietnam and Laos

 Against the criticism made by Edward Lansdale of the embassy in Saigon, Rusk defended the performance of the State Department, saying South Vietnam was a difficult assignment.
-On 9 March 1961, the communist Pathet Lao won a notable victory on the Plains of Jars, and a for a moment the Pathet Lao seemed on the verge of seizing all of Laos.
+On 9 March 1961, the communist Pathet Lao won a notable victory on the Plains of Jars, and for a moment the Pathet Lao seemed on the verge of seizing all of Laos.
 Rusk expressed considerable disgust when he learned that neither side in the Lao civil war fought very hard, citing a report that both sides had broken off combat to go celebrate a water festival for ten days before resuming their battle.
 Rusk, who had much experience of Southeast Asia during World War Two, expressed much doubt if bombing alone would stop the Pathet Lao, saying it was his experience that bombing only worked with ground troops to hold the ground or advance.